-- One MD is appointed by the Chair of the UIPM Medical Committee to UIPM World Championships and other major events to ensure compliance with UIPM Anti-Doping Procedures and UIPM Medical Rules, and to advise team captains who intend to administer drugs to sick or injured athletes, so as to ensure that no substance or method forbidden by the WADA Code is used by mistake - ii) The costs of travel and per diem costs, including travel days, of the UIPM MD are borne by UIPM.
+- One MD is appointed by the Chair of the UIPM Medical Committee to UIPM World Championships and other major events to ensure compliance with UIPM Anti-Doping Procedures and UIPM Medical Rules, and to advise team captains who intend to administer drugs to sick or injured athletes, so as to ensure that no substance or method forbidden by the WADA Code is used by mistake. - ii) The costs of travel and per diem costs, including travel days, of the UIPM MD are borne by UIPM.
+The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC. - i) For each Category "A" competition, the UIPM will appoint a UIPM Business Affairs Delegate (BAD) who will be responsible to monitor and enforce compliance LOCs, of pentathletes and team officials with their obligations under their Marketing Declarations. - ii) The costs of travel and per diem, including travel days, of the UIPM BAD are borne by UIPM.
 The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC.

-1.16.5 UIPM Business Affairs Delegates (BADs)
+Delegates (BADs)